Skip to main content

 Game lineup

-Sony’s library of games on PS5 is impressive, and includes Marvel’s Spider-Man: Miles Morales, Demon’s Souls, Ratchet & Clank: Rift Apart, Returnal, and The Last of Us Part I, to name a few.
-These are just some of the exclusives available on the platform right now, with more in the pipeline, including Final Fantasy XVI, Marvel’s Spider-Man 2, Marvel’s Wolverine, and (for PS VR2) Horizon Call of the Mountain .
+Sony’s library of games on PS5 is impressive, and includes Marvel’s Spider-Man 2, Demon’s Souls, Ratchet & Clank: Rift Apart, Returnal, and The Last of Us Part I, to name a few.
+These are just some of the exclusives available on the platform right now, with more in the pipeline, including Tekken 8, Prince of Persia: The Lost Crown, and Dragon’s Dogma II.

-But these exclusives aren’t the only reasons to get a PS5, as the system boasts a wide variety of third-party titles, too.
-Many of these games, such as Star Wars: Jedi Survivor, Resident Evil 4, Diablo IV, and Dragon Age: Dreadwolf, will come to the platform in the future, giving players lots to look forward to.
+But these exclusives aren’t the only reasons to get a PS5, as the system boasts a wide variety of third-party titles, including Star Wars: Jedi Survivor, Resident Evil 4, Diablo IV, and Dragon Age: Dreadwolf.

 Ultimately, there are plenty of current and upcoming PS5 games that might interest you, so be sure to keep that in mind when selecting between PS5 and Xbox Series X.